Solutions by Insect Name

 Insect NameCrops They AffectDamageSolutions

-AphidsCabbage family (Broccoli, Brussels sprouts, Cabbage, Cauliflower, Kale, etc.)Aphid-covered foliage, leaves deformedSpray with water, Floating row cover as physical barrier, insecticidal soap labeled for aphid control, let ladybugs and green lacewings eat them!
+AphidsCabbage family (Broccoli, Brussels sprouts, Cabbage, Cauliflower, Kale, etc.)Aphid-covered foliage, leaves deformedSpray with water, Floating row cover or Agricultural Insect Netting as a physical barrier, insecticidal soap labeled for aphid control, let ladybugs and green lacewings eat them!

 Apple codling mothsApples, pearsHole visible in fruit, sometimes on side of fruit or near blossom end of fruit; worm in apple; frass often visibleApple maggot barriers, Spinosad spray, kaolin clay + water spray, attractants.
 Also indicator traps to determine when the moths are active.